BatraAayush/firebase/README.md

 ## Sociogram

 A place to connect with your friends.

-Built with Vue, Pinia, and Tailwind for the frontend, and Firebase for the backend.
+### Built With:
+- Vue
+- Pinia
+- Tailwind
+- Firebase
+- CK Editor
+- Iconify
+- Moment

 ### Features:
 - User authentication with email or Google sign up.
 - Post list page where users can like or comment on posts.